UCF-SST-Lab/UCF-SST-CitySim1-Dataset/README.md

 See [publiction](paper)  built on top of City-Sim and ARCIS.

-## Application for Access for Non-Commercial Use
+## Request Access for Non-Commercial Use

 To apply for access to the full dataset, please send us a request [form](https://github.com/ozheng1993/UCF-SST-CitySim-Dataset/blob/main/asset/Data_Request_Form.pdf) to this email: citysim.ucfsst@gmail.com

-Please tell us about yourself, your position, your current (research) project and what exactly you would like to use this dataset for.

 ## Citation